dodotronix/RobotClaire/README.md

 ([claire-rev0](https://drive.google.com/open?id=1PmOoYiifd_Xv0sS2DL9yxbEeKM7cLnv_)).

 ## NAVIGATION IN PROJECT
-In following folders are placed README.md files with better description of its content as well.
-In particular folders is there also additional description included eventuelly with installation and lanching instructions.
-Currently is this repository in creation process so not all folders are fully uploaded yet.
+In next folders are placed README.md files as well with more precise content description.
+In particular folders, there is also additional description included eventuelly with installation and execution as it is a directory with software.
+Currently is this repository in creation process so not all folders have been fully uploaded yet.

 ## REPOSITORY ORGANISATION
 --

 ## NOTES
 This repository haven't been created at the beginning of the project.
-It serves for storing design data for further development.
+It serves as design data storage for further development.